 It is important to know what things make your asthma worse.
-These are called asthma "triggers".
+These are called asthma "triggers."
 Avoiding them is your first step toward feeling better.
-The most common asthma triggers are mold, pets, dust, grasses, pollen, cockroaches, odors from chemicals, and smoke from cigarettes.
+The most common asthma triggers are respiratory tract infections caused by viruses, such as the flu and common cold.
+Other triggers are cold and dry air, mold, pets, dust, grasses, pollen, cockroaches, odors from chemicals, and smoke from cigarettes.

 A.D.A.M., Inc. is accredited by URAC, also known as the American Accreditation HealthCare Commission (www.urac.org).
 URAC's accreditation program is an independent audit to verify that A.D.A.M. follows rigorous standards of quality and accountability.